Our Housing Models

-We can all agree that last year has highlighted the vital role that key workers play in our society.
-We have been collaborating with the City of Melbourne over the past two years to design a Key Worker Program, where seven reserved apartments at 393 Macaulay Road, Kensington are offered with a 20% rental concession.
+We can all agree that COVID has highlighted the vital role that key workers play in our society.
+We collaborated with the City of Melbourne in 2021 to design a Key Worker Program, where seven reserved apartments at 393 Macaulay Road, Kensington were offered with a 20% rental concession.

-As part of Assemble Futures, eligible key workers will receive a 20% rent concession for the total lease period (five years), and the option to purchase the property at an agreed price at the end of the lease period.
+As part of Assemble Futures, the eligible key workers receive a 20% rent concession for the total lease period (five years), and the option to purchase the property at an agreed price at the end of the lease period.
 Please note, the concession applies to the rental amount only; not the purchase price.

 Assemble Futures allows you to rent your home for five years while you save to buy it, treating it as your own from the day you move in.
 The rental fees and future purchase price are agreed upfront, so you have a fixed goal to save towards.
 If life takes you elsewhere and you decide not to purchase, you can hand back the keys and have your bond released as per the standard RTBA process.

 You will be supported throughout your lease period with free financial coaching and bulk buying discounts on many everyday items, such as coffee, toilet paper, car rental and toiletries.

 393 Macaulay Rd is our first project to be delivered via Assemble Futures.
 Located just three kilometres north-west of Melbourne’s CBD in Kensington, 393 Macaulay Road was designed by Fieldwork, and comprises of 73 apartments.
 This project is currently under construction with resident due to move in mid-late 2021.